Efficient Uniform Negative Edge Weights: Empirical evaluation

 \section{Empirical evaluation}

-We empirically study the MCMC and the properties of the produced output.
-We also give performance indications on the previously discussed implementations on several random graph models and observed networks.
-All performance-critical sections are implemented in \textsc{Rust}\footnote{Compiled with \texttt{rustc-1.81.0-nightly}.
+We empirically study our chains and the properties of the produced output.
+We also give performance indications on the previously discussed implementations on random graph models.
+All performance-critical sections are implemented in \textsc{Rust}\footnote{Compiled with \texttt{rustc-1.96.0-nightly}.
 Performance roughly on par with C~\cite{DBLP:conf/clei/CostanzoRNG21}.}.
-All runtime measurements are carried out on an Ubuntu 22.04 machine with an AMD EPYC 7702P CPU (64 cores / 128 hardware threads) and 512GB of RAM.
-Pseudo-random numbers are generated with the \texttt{Pcg64} generator~\cite{pcgrng} via the \texttt{rand\_pcg}\footnote{\url{https://crates.io/crates/rand_pcg}} crate.
+All runtime measurements were taken on a server with an \texttt{AMD EPYC 7702P 64-Core} processor with $512$GB of RAM.
+Pseudo-random numbers are generated with the \texttt{Pcg64} generator~\cite{pcgrng}.

-\paragraph*{Parameters} The implementation of the MCMC is relatively straightforward with the exception of avoiding negative cycles.
-Here, we implement the three strategies discussed in \cref{sec:engineering}, namely \algbf, \algdk, and \algbd.
-Following \cref{obs:new_weight_in_cycle}, we reject a weight decrease for $(u,v)$ in \algbf if the tentative distance of $u$ is less than $-w'(u,v)$.
-For \algdk --- due to the high number of edges with \emph{potential weight} $0$ created by applying~\cref{lem:potential_update} --- we implement a \textsc{Dfs} on such edges before inserting them into the priority queue.
-This leads to a small speedup in practice.
-For \algbd no such speedup (but a slowdown) was observed and thus not implemented.
-For our experiments, we consider the following random graph models with $n$ nodes and average degree~$\avgdeg$: \begin{itemize} \item $\mathcal{GNP}(n,\avgdeg)$: Gilbert's $\mathcal{G}(n,p)$ model~\cite{gilbert1959random}, $p = \avgdeg / n$.

-\item $\mathcal{RHG}(n,\avgdeg)$: Random Hyperbolic model~\cite{gen/rhg} with temperature~$T = 0$ and dispersion~$\alpha = 1$.
-Graphs have a power-law degree distribution with exponent~$\gamma \approx 3$.
-As the model produces undirected edges, we replace each edge with a bidirected pair.

-\item $\mathcal{DSF}(n,\avgdeg)$: Directed scale-free model~\cite{DBLP:conf/soda/BollobasBCR03} with $\delta_{in} = \delta_{out} = 1$ as well as $\alpha = \gamma = (1 - \beta)/2$.
-We control~$\avgdeg$ via $\beta$.
-In this model, many nodes are not part of a cycle.
-To focus on the challenging parts, we instead extract the largest strongly connected component and run the MCMC on its induced subgraph.
-Furthermore, we filter out Multi-Edges since they are not interesting to our model.
-We adjust the input parameters in the experiment so that the number of nodes and the average degree of this subgraph are approximately equivalent to those in the other two random graph models.\footnote{For example: generating a graph with $20000$ nodes and $\beta = {13}/{14}$ yields a SCC with roughly $10000$ nodes and $\avgdeg = 20$.}

-\item \road: A road network from Luxembourg extract using \textsc{ophois}.\footnote{\href{https://github.com/ethicnology/ophois}{https://github.com/ethicnology/ophois} using data from \href{https://www.openstreetmap.org}{https://www.openstreetmap.org} via \href{https://overpass-api.de/}{https://overpass-api.de}.} We consider only the largest strongly connected component and contract isolated path (unless this forms loops) to remove artefacts induced by the data modelling of OpenStreetMap.
-This yields a graph with $n = \num{28430}$ nodes and $m=\num{44402}$ edges. \end{itemize}
+\subparagraph*{Parameters} The implementations are relatively straightforward, with the exception of avoiding negative cycles.
+Here, we implement both the \algdk and \algbd variants of \rej as well as both discussed variants of \norej.
+Since applying~\cref{lem:potential_update} leads to a high number of edges with \emph{potential weight} $0$, we modify \algdk as follows: If we settle a node, we also directly settle all neighbors reachable by zero-weight edges without pushing them into the priority queue.\footnote{ In initial experiments, this heuristic proved to be \textbf{only} effective for \algdk. }